St. Fagans - National History MuseumCurrently Open [Closes at 05:00 pm]

-- Tags: Museum, History Museum, Outdoors, Entertainment, Family And Kids, Architecture , Picnic Spot, Specialty Museum, Fair
+- Tags: Museums, History Museums, Outdoors, Entertainment, Family And Kids, Architecture , Picnic Spot, Specialty Museums, Fair

 Experience the historical metamorphosis of Wales as you wander around St. Fagans National History Museum.
 With each path begging to tell you a story, this open air museum has been named the most fascinating sight in the country numerous times, and for good reason.

 It all started in 1946, when the Earl of Plymouth donated the land and St. Fagans Castle.
 The museum opened to the public in 1948 and was initially called the ‘Welsh Folk Museum’, which is still its name in the local tongue.
 It was built with the Swedish ‘Skansen’ museum in mind, but is considered to be a more ambitious creation since most of its buildings were created in hard to de-assemble masonry.

 Today the museum is a 100 acres expanse of land, filled with luscious greenery, quaint tea stalls and more than 40 re-erected buildings from around the country.
 Each of these marvellously built structures is an example of a different period and phase in the country’s lifetime, from rural life to the industrial period.
 There are even some secret buildings hidden away in the corners and only those exploring the area on foot will be able to find them.
 Fans of TV show ‘Dr. Who’ will find this sight particularly delightful, as two episodes of the show (‘Human Nature’ and ‘The Family of Blood’) were filmed here.